What Is HIV?

 When Does AIDS Develop?

-The term AIDS applies to the most advanced stages of HIV infection.
-According to the CDC, AIDS is diagnosed when your CD4 T-cell count drops below 200 or when you have HIV and an AIDS-related illness, such as tuberculosis or pneumonia, caused by the microorganism Pneumocystis jirovecii (or P. carinii in the past).
-In people with AIDS, opportunistic infections are often severe and sometimes fatal because the immune system is so damaged by HIV that the body cannot fight off certain bacteria, viruses, fungi, and parasites.
+In people with AIDS, opportunistic infections are often severe and can be fatal.
+This is because the immune system is so damaged by HIV that the body cannot fight off certain bacteria, viruses, fungi, and parasites.

 Infections common in people with AIDS cause symptoms such as: